salesforce/sa11y/CONTRIBUTING.md

 # Contributing Guidelines

 We want to encourage the developer community to contribute to Sa11y.
-This guide has instructions to install, build, test and contribute to the framework.
+This guide has instructions to install, build, test and contribute.
 Adapted from [salesforce/lwc](https://github.com/salesforce/lwc/blob/master/CONTRIBUTING.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Quick start](#quick-start)
 - [Requirements](#requirements)